What is GLP?

 The extent of Documented Information differs as per:

-Role of Shamkris and Process of GMP Certification
+Role of Shamkris and Process of GLP Certification

 Shamkris adopts a results-oriented approach to effective system implementation in the organization.
 A simple and practical method of system implementation helps organizations increase business efficiency and sustainability.
 Shamkris supports 100% documentation to obtain an accreditation body of success in addition to enhanced performance.